 Financial inclusion for the unbanked

-Mobile money has done more for financial inclusion in the last decade than traditional “bricks and mortar” banking has in the last century.
+Mobile money has revolutionized financial inclusion over the last decade as people with limited access to traditional “bricks and mortar” banking services turn to their mobile phones instead.